-The problem has become so aggravated, that research is being carried out to ascertain where this anxiety falls on the spectrum of psychological disorders and what can be done to combat it.
+The problem has become so aggravated that research is being carried out to ascertain where this anxiety falls on the spectrum of psychological disorders and what can be done to combat it.
 People who already suffer from underlying mental health issues are more prone to texting anxiety but it can land just about anyone in its grip.
 For example, dating with social anxiety can be hard as it is, and those troublesome feelings can become harder to manage if you also have to keep the back-and-forth of messages going to keep a prospective partner interested.

 If you feel these emotions, then chances are you have texting anxiety.
 Feeling overwhelmed by text messages is one of the most characteristic texting anxiety symptoms.
 If you look deeper into the texting anxiety symptoms, it can be broken down into three clear manifestations.
-Here how Front Psychiatry describes them:
+Here is how Front Psychiatry describes them:

-- A spike in feelings of anxiety when waiting for a response to a text or feeling pressured to reply to one right away.
+- Restlessness: A spike in feelings of anxiety when waiting for a response to a text or feeling pressured to reply to one right away

-- The compelling need to check your phone as soon as you hear a ‘ding’ or see a notification on your device.
+- Being compulsively hooked: The compelling need to check your phone as soon as you hear a ‘ding’ or see a notification on your device

-- Strong need to be connected: Sending out a burst of text message to different people because you feel overcome with anxiety at the thought of not being connected.
+- Strong need to be connected: Sending out a burst of text message to different people because you feel overcome with anxiety at the thought of not being connected

 Related Reading: Emotional Baggage – What It Means And How To Get Rid Of It